Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 New Delhi police arrested Ravi on February 13 in the southern city of Bengaluru.

 They accused her of producing and disseminating an action plan that allegedly led to violence during farmers' protests in the capital.
-Authorities said the "toolkit" spread misinformation about the monthslong demonstrations and "tarnished the image of India."
+Authorities said the "toolkit," which was shared by Thunberg on social media, also spread misinformation about the monthslong demonstrations and "tarnished the image of India."

 Ravi's lawyer argued that there was nothing seditious about the toolkit, saying it made no mention of violence and was a "resource document" that activists often use for campaigning.